 He has been awarded as Young Scientist Award by International Union of Geological Sciences in Euro Conference 2009, Switzerland for his work on groundwater in Aravalli Quartzites.
-He is member expert for Arsenic Task Force, Punjab.
+He is a member of the expert for Arsenic Task Force, Punjab.
 His recent findings on Arsenic contamination in Indus Basin has attracted national and international attention and has been rated as one of the 15 most popular achievements of Indian Scientists in 2018.
+He has been interviewed by various news channels and print media nationally and internationally.
+His interviews have appeared on several magazines such as Scientific American and Caravan.

 Publications: